hyperjumptech/monika/docs/src/pages/guides/notifications.md

 | Type | Notification types                       | `monika-notif`                                                     |
 | Url  | The URL of the Monika Notif Webhook link | `https://whatsapp.hyperjump.tech/api/notify?token=<webhook.token>` |

-Please note, to receive message from the whatssap cloud API the following requirements are mandatory.
+Please note, to receive messages from the WhatsApp cloud API the following requirements are mandatory.

 - The recipient phone number must be a WhatsApp phone number.
 - The recipient must accept [Meta's] new Terms of Service and Privacy Policy.